| Crates.io | skia-bindings |

 And whenever the build script detects that skia-bindings is built from inside a crate and a prebuilt archive is available that matches the repository's hash, platform, and features, it downloads the package, unpacks it, and skips the full build step of Skia and the bindings.

 Some users may not have a stable internet connection or are building skia-bindings in an offline environment.
-You may download binaries manually from the skia-binaries repository in an environment where you do have internet access.
+It is possible to download binaries manually from the skia-binaries repository in an environment where internet access is available.

 To use the binaries in an offline build, the environment variable SKIA_BINARIES_URL must be set.
 This environment variable must point to the tar.gz file where the binaries are located, prepended with file://.